 How Does Jakafi Work?

-Jakafi (ruxolitinib) is a protein kinase inhibitor that inhibits certain enzymes called Janus kinases (JAK), which are involved in the production and growth of red blood cells.
-In myelofibrosis (bone marrow cancer) or polycythemia vera (a rare blood disorder), the Janus kinases are overactive, which leads to uncontrolled production of blood cells that can migrate to other organs such as the spleen and cause enlargement.
+Jakafi (ruxolitinib) is a protein kinase inhibitor that inhibits certain enzymes called Janus kinases (JAK), which are involved in blood cell production and immune signaling.
+In myelofibrosis (bone marrow cancer) or polycythemia vera (a rare blood disorder), the Janus kinases are overactive, which leads to uncontrolled production of blood cells that can accumulate in other organs, such as the spleen, causing enlargement.
 Ruxolitinib inhibits specific signaling pathways and thus stops this overproduction of blood cells.

 What Is Jakafi Used For?